If your child is struggling with anxiety, you're probably doing everything you can to help them feel better.

 You’ll receive digital handouts and worksheets to support your learning.

-The programme runs for 6 to 10 weekly sessions, depending on the format.
-Each session lasts around 90 minutes.
+The programme runs for 10 sessions, 2 each week for 5 weeks.
+Each session lasts around 60 minutes.

 It’s best to attend all sessions, but we understand that things come up.
-If you miss one, you’ll receive a summary and materials from that week.
-Some providers may also offer short recap calls or recordings of non-confidential content, depending on the group format.
+We do not record sessions for privacy reasons but f you miss one, you’ll receive a summary and materials from that week.

 Yes.
 SPACE has shown strong results in helping families, even when a child’s anxiety has been persistent or severe.
 Parents often report greater confidence and reduced family stress after completing the programme.